SwissTPH/XLSA/README.md

 XLSA
 ====

-### Sensitivity analyis for models implmented in Excel
+### Sensitivity analyis for models implemented in Excel

 Simple Python script that uses [Python for Windows extensions](http://sourceforge.net/projects/pywin32/) to repeately run spreadsheet models in Excel to perform univariate and probabilistic sensitivity analysis.